Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

-The formulae of the three predictors $\log\nu_t$, $\log\lambda$ and $\log\phi$ are specified as element \code{f} of the \code{end}, \code{ar}, and \code{ne} lists, respectively.
-For the endemic formula we use the convenient function \code{addSeason2formula} to generate the sine-cosine terms, and we take the multiplicative population \code{offset} $e_i$ from the \code{measlesWeserEms} object.
-The autoregressive part only consists of the intercept $\alpha^{(\lambda)}$, whereas the spatio-temporal component additional specifies the matrix of neighbourhood weights $(w_{ji})$ to use -- here an indication of first-order neighbourhood.
-By \code{family = "NegBin1"} we choose a negative binomial model with a common overdispersion parameter $\psi$ for all districts.
-The alternatives are \code{"Poisson"} ($\psi\equiv 0$), and \code{"NegBinM"} (district-specific $\psi_i$).
-The complete list of control arguments is then fed into the \code{hhh4} function together with the data to estimate the model, a summary of which is printed below.
+To account for temporal variation of disease incidence, the endemic log-linear predictor $\nu_t$ incorporates an overall trend and a sinusoidal wave of frequency $\omega=2\pi/52$.
+As a basic district-specific measure of disease incidence, the population fraction $e_i$ is included as a multiplicative offset.
+The epidemic parameters $\lambda = \exp(\alpha^{(\lambda)})$ and $\phi = \exp(\alpha^{(\phi)})$ are assumed homogeneous across districts and constant over time.
+Furthermore, we define $w_{ji} = \ind(j \sim i) = \ind(o_{ji} = 1)$ for the time being, which means that the epidemic can only arrive from directly adjacent districts.
+This \class{hhh4} model transforms into the following list of \code{control} arguments: \begin{Schunk} \begin{Sinput} R> measlesModel_basic <- list( + end = list(f = addSeason2formula(~1 + t, period = measlesWeserEms@freq), + offset = population(measlesWeserEms)), + ar = list(f = ~1), + ne = list(f = ~1, weights = neighbourhood(measlesWeserEms) == 1), + family = "NegBin1") \end{Sinput} \end{Schunk} The formulae of the three predictors $\log\nu_t$, $\log\lambda$ and $\log\phi$ are specified as element \code{f} of the \code{end}, \code{ar}, and \code{ne} lists, respectively.
+For the endemic formula we use the convenient function \code{addSeason2formula} to generate the sine-cosine terms, and we take the multiplicative \code{offset} of population fractions $e_i$ from the \code{measlesWeserEms} object.
+The autoregressive part only consists of the intercept $\alpha^{(\lambda)}$, whereas the neighbourhood component specifies the intercept $\alpha^{(\phi)}$ and also the matrix of transmission \code{weights} $(w_{ji})$ to use -- here a simple indicator of first-order adjacency.
+The chosen \code{family} corresponds to a negative binomial model with a common overdispersion parameter $\psi$ for all districts.
+Alternatives are \code{"Poisson"}, \code{"NegBinM"} ($\psi_i$), or a factor determining which groups of districts share a common overdispersion parameter.
+Together with the data, the complete list of control arguments is then fed into the \code{hhh4} function to estimate the model, a summary of which is printed below.